Michelle O’Neill: Assembly election result ushers in new era

 As counting continued into Saturday evening, the republican party appeared to be closing in on a historic victory by overtaking the DUP to become the largest party at Stormont.

-Shortly before 6pm on Saturday, 79 of 90 Assembly seats had been filled.
+Shortly after 6pm on Saturday, 81 of 90 Assembly seats had been filled.

 The Alliance Party has also enjoyed a successful election and will emerge as the third biggest party at Stormont, while the UUP and SDLP have had disappointing results.